billstclair/kakuro-master/README.md

 Kakuro in [Elm](http://elm-lang.org/).

+There is no game play yet.
+I'm working on the board generation code, so the display shows the numbers in each square, not the sums of rows and columns.
+Read the articles linked at the bottom of this file for an idea of my intentions.

 Code is in the ```src``` directory, scripts in the ```bin``` directory.

 If you run ```elm-reactor``` in this directory, you can navigate to ```src/kakuro.elm``` for development.